- What Are They?

 Sometimes, ulceration can occur without abdominal pain, due to the bleeding, and the only signs or symptoms of an ulcer are:

-NSAIDs reduce the flow of blood to the kidneys and impair function of the kidneys.
-The impairment is most likely to occur in patients who already have impaired function of the kidney or congestive heart failure, and use of NSAIDs in these patients should be cautious.
+NSAIDs reduce the flow of blood to the kidneys and impair their function of the kidneys.
+The impairment is most likely to occur in patients who already have impaired function of kidney or congestive heart failure, and the use of NSAIDs in these patients should be cautious.